Exercises

 To get the examples on your own computer, right-click and save to download them.

-To get the examples on thoth:
+To get the examples in your VM:

-thoth will download the file from this site directly.
+Your VM will download the file from this site directly.

 Safari users: Safari sometimes changes file extensions.
 Do not trust it.